Chirality distributions inside baryons in ${\rm QCD_2}$: Abstract

 \section{Abstract}

 The connection between the spin distribution and the topological structure of the baryon is an open and important problem.
-Here we address it using QCD in $(1+1)$ space-time dimensions, which is exactly solvable at large number of colors $N$.
+Here we address it using QCD in $(1+1)$ spacetime dimensions, which is exactly solvable at large number of colors $N$.
 It is found that the distribution of chirality inside a baryon is drastically different from a chirality distribution inside states with zero baryon number, ``mesons".
-Namely, the chirality distribution inside a baryon peaks at small Bjorken $x$, whereas in a meson state it peaks at an intermediate value of $x$ and vanishes in the small $x$ limit.
-This difference is shown to arise from the topological structure of the baryon -- at large $N$, all of the baryon's chirality is concentrated near $x=0$.
-Possible implications for QCD in $(3+1)$ dimensions and for Deep Inelastic scattering experiments are discussed.
+This difference is shown to arise from the topological structure of the baryon -- at large $N$, all of the baryon's chirality is concentrated near $x=0$, whereas in a meson state it vanishes in the small $x$ limit.
+Our results illustrate how the constituent features of the baryon reemerge and are tied to the topological features of the bosonized solitonic solution.
+Possible implications for QCD in $(3+1)$ dimensions and for deep inelastic scattering experiments are discussed.